Last Modified November 25, 2022

 What types of complaints do we deal with?

-Apart from noise, typical pollution complaints are around smoke and ash from garden bonfires, smoking chimneys, dust from building and demolition activity and cooking smells from restaurants.
+Apart from noise, typical pollution complaints are around smoke and ash from garden bonfires, smoking chimneys, dust from building and demolition activity and cooking smells from restaurants or commercial premises.
+Unfortunately, we cannot deal with cooking smells from domestic properties.

 How can you report something?